Erik J. Larson

-Erik J. Larson (born 1971) is an American writer, tech entrepreneur, and computer scientist.
-He is author of The Myth of Artificial Intelligence: Why Computers Can’t Think the Way We Do.
+Erik J. Larson (born 1971) is an American writer, tech entrepreneur, computer scientist, and Director of The Larson Institute for Intelligence and Agency.
+He is author of The Myth of Artificial Intelligence: Why Computers Can't Think the Way We Do.
+Larson is also the author of the fiction novel Benderland.
+His next book Augmented Human Intelligence: Empowering Minds in the Age of AI will be released on October 27, 2026.

 He has written for The Atlantic, The Hedgehog Review, the Los Angeles Review of Books, Wired, and professional journals.
 His other projects include two DARPA-funded startups, the most recent a company that provides influence rankings for colleges and universities using an influence ranking algorithm.

-Larson also publishes articles in his online newsletter Colligo.
+Currently he publishes articles in his online newsletter Colligo.

 Education

-Larson graduated from Whitworth University in Spokane, Washington in 1994 as an All America Scholar Athlete.
+Larson graduated from Whitworth University in Spokane, Washington, in 1994 as an All America Scholar Athlete.
 He earned a PhD in philosophy from The University of Texas at Austin in 2009, where his dissertation was a hybrid combining work in computer science, linguistics, and philosophy.

 Career

 In the early 2000s, Larson worked for Cycorp, home of the Cyc artificial intelligence project, on a knowledge-based approach to network security.
 He then researched and published articles on knowledge base technology, ontology, and the Semantic Web for the Digital Media Collaboratory, a research lab founded by American businessman George Kozmetsky affiliated with the Innovation, Creativity, and Capital Institute, at The University of Texas at Austin.
 He founded his first company, Knexient, in 2009 with funding from DARPA to process open source text documents using his Hierarchical Document Classifier algorithm.
 Larson later co-founded Influence Networks after developing an algorithm to produce web-based rankings of colleges and universities with funding from DARPA.
 The algorithm is the foundation for the AcademicInflunce.com InfluenceRanking Engine.
-In 2020 Larson joined Knowledge Based Systems, Inc. in College Station, Texas as a Research Scientist specializing in natural language processing.
+In 2020 Larson joined Knowledge Based Systems, Inc. in College Station, Texas, as a research scientist specializing in natural language processing.

 Larson has also written articles for The Atlantic, Los Angeles Review of Books, Wired magazine, and The Hedgehog Review, as well as for The Metro Silicon Valley and Inference: International Review of Science.

-Larson is a Fellow with The Institute for Advanced Studies in Culture at the University of Virginia and has also been a visiting researcher at The Santa Fe Institute.
+Larson is a Fellow with The Institute for Advanced Studies in Culture at the University of Virginia and has also been a visiting researcher at the Santa Fe Institute.